Skip to main content

 Deck Vault (default)Terminate after use

-Session recoveryAutomatic re-authenticationRequires a new connection
+Session recoveryAutomatic re-authenticationRequires a new credential

 Best forRecurring tasks, long-lived integrationsOne-time operations, high-sensitivity credentials